 Our reply to Spalding:

-A detailed reply to Spalding’s cursory response is obviously unnecessary since it consists mostly of his own opinion.
+A detailed reply to Spalding’s cursory response is obviously unnecessary since it consists mostly of his own opinion, we are interested in facts.
 He also appears not to have understood our question, because the only facts he refers to (Duchamp’s letter and the availability of the urinal), do not at all connect the Baroness to Fountain.
-Both of these pieces of “evidence” have also been shown to be unproven in our previous article.
+Furthermore, Spalding and Thompsons interpretation of these pieces of “evidence” has been shown to be unproven and/or unreliable in our previous article (text 1).

 Our reply to Thompson: